Logo

 • New material on the recognition of foreign judgments with the coming into effect in the United Kingdom of the Hague Judgments Convention

-• In many parts of the book, a greater emphasis on the work of the Hague Conference on Private International Law; many of its conventions now being reflected in English law, and its work having assumed greater importance as the influence of EU law has declined
+• A greater emphasis on the work of the Hague Conference on Private International Law, with many of its conventions now being reflected in English law, and its work having assumed greater importance as the influence of EU law has declined

 • Inclusion of new case-law, including 13 decisions of the UK Supreme Court, reflecting the growing practical importance of the subject

-• Thorough reworking (including on such varied topics as the act of state doctrine and parentage) designed to help the reader to a critical understanding of the subject
+• Thorough reworking, including on varied topics such as the act of state doctrine and parentage, designed to help the reader to achieve a critical understanding of the subject

 HKD 594.00